kaban2/higit/readme.txt

 i love git
-Creating a new branch is quick and simple
+Creating a new branch is quick and simpl add mergee